-- (i) An authorised industrial officer may enter a workplace at which the employer carries on a calling of the officer's organisation, during the employer's business hours, to exercise a power under section 373 of the Act as long as the authorised industrial officer: - (A) has notified the employer or the employer's representative of the officer's presence; and - (B) produces their authorisation, if required by the employer or the employer's representative.

-- (ii) Clause 33(b)(i) does not apply if, on entering the workplace, the officer discovers that neither the employer nor the employer's representative having charge of the workplace is present. - (iii) A person must not obstruct or hinder any authorised industrial officer exercising their right of entry. - (iv) If the authorised industrial officer does not comply with a condition of clause 33(b)(i) the authorised industrial officer may be treated as a trespasser.
+- (i) An authorised industrial officer may enter a workplace at which the employer carries on a calling of the officer's organisation, during the employer's business hours, to exercise a power under Chapter 9, Part 1, Division 5, Subdivision 2 of the Act as long as the authorised industrial officer: - (A) has notified the employer or the employer's representative of the officer's presence; and - (B) produces their authorisation, if required by the employer or the employer's representative. - (ii) Clause 34(b)(i) does not apply if, on entering the workplace, the officer discovers that neither the employer nor the employer's representative having charge of the workplace is present. - (iii) A person must not obstruct or hinder any authorised industrial officer exercising their right of entry. - (iv) If the authorised industrial officer does not comply with a condition of clause 34(b)(i) the authorised industrial officer may be treated as a trespasser.